I Almost Forfeited My TSA PreCheck Privileges by Thinking I Was Smarter Than Everyone Else

 I too have found TSA PreCheck lines to be occasionally longer.
 But I’ve got no problem with it.
 TSA PreCheck is about way more than short lines.
 I’ll explain!

-As a reminder, you can get TSA PreCheck for free with the following cards:
+As a reminder, you can get a reimbursement for TSA PreCheck (up to $100) with the following cards:

 - Chase Sapphire Reserve